forwards/conferences/Introduction to the Forwards Conferences Team.md

 We find it useful to have the organisers get to know our knowledge base, and do an intro call with the point of contact early on.
 A typical agenda for the intro meeting will be:
-* Personal introductions and establishing communication channels
+* Personal introductions and establishing communication channels.
-* Establish what DEI initiatives the committee has planed to do themselves.
+* Establish what DEI initiatives the committee has planned to do themselves.
 In recent years these have been mentoring programs and diversity scholarships.
 For these initiatives the Forwards contact person will be an on-call advisor whom the team can ask questions and support.
-They can also help with organise side events for these groups, offering a diverse group of established community members.
-* Establish if the committee would like Forwards to organise their Code of Conduct Response team, or help train a team they will organise
+* Establish if the committee would like Forwards to organise their Code of Conduct Response team, or help train a team they will organise.
-* Introduce the Forwards side events (community, and newbie session) to establish point of contacts for scheduling and announcement via the main event
+* Introduce the Forwards side events (for community groups, and the newbie session) and establish point of contacts for scheduling and announcement via the main event.
+Forwards can take care of identifying leads for these sessions from a diverse group of established community members.
-* Introduce the Forwards Survey and establish a point of contact for sending it via the conference's communication channels
+* Introduce the Forwards Survey and establish a point of contact for sending it via the conference's communication channels.
 * Establish if the organisers need support with the diversity scholarships.
 We have members who organised it for previous events.
-* Establish a point of contact for the conferences buddies communication channels (print program, online, opening remarks)
+* Introduce the conference buddy scheme and establish a point of contact for communication channels (print program, online, opening remarks).
-* Consider following suggestions for new
+* Introduce the Forwards best practices for accessible events and ensure the organizers have a designated accessibility contact.
+* Review previous work that has been done by Forwards/useR!, to ensure continued good practice (childcare provision, representation of women in programme, diversity in roles such as session chairs).
+* Discuss any new ideas for improving DEI.

-We recommend holding this intro call early on, as the committee may need to consider how to best incorporate us into their ongoing communication channels, use us as advisors for DEI related ideas and concern in their ongoing work, give us guidance on new areas of DEI they would like us to tackle (we add new initiatives every event!), as well as get clarification on timelines for some initiatives so that we don't have to feel unnecessarily rushed in the last few weeks before the conference.
+We recommend holding this intro call early on, as the committee may need to consider how to best incorporate us into their ongoing communication channels, use us as advisors for DEI related ideas and concerns in their ongoing work, give us guidance on new areas of DEI they would like us to tackle (we add new initiatives every event!), as well as get clarification on timelines for some initiatives so that we don't have to feel unnecessarily rushed in the last few weeks before the conference.

 ## What do we do?
 You can learn more about our activity by reading our guides for DEI initiatives at useR! conferences: